tombauer/k4-navigation/README.md

 #k4-navigation Craft Plugin
-Twig filter for advanced navigations in Craft CMS
+Twig filter for advanced navigations in Craft CMS.
+Demonstration of possible Options: http://www.bahu.ch/craft/

+Usage:
 - Install & Activate Plugin
 - Create your navigation menu in craft template
 - use the Twig filter to optimize